This course is designed for mainly first-year graduate students to help them understand the basic analytical tools of modern macroeconomics.

 The objective of this course is for students to become familiar with macroeconomics and to help them in their ability to read theoretical research papers in preparation for their own research.

-Ramsey-Cass-Koopmans model, infinite-horizon dynamic optimization, dynamical system, steady state, optimal growth path, endogenous growth model, AK model, knowledge spillovers (or knowledge externalities), directed technological change, R&D, real business cycle model, calibration,
+dynamic general equilibrium model, Ramsey–Cass–Koopmans model, infinite-horizon optimization, dynamical system, steady state, competitive equilibrium path, endogenous growth model, productivity growth with knowledge spillovers, endogenous technological change by R&D, real business cycle models, calibration,

 I will give students homework assignments after we have finished each topic covered in this course.